-Prerequisite: AEC 120; MATH 53 or Placement in MATH 55/58/135 design and drawing with AutoCAD.
+AEC majors only.
+Introduction to structural drawing for building construction-to load analysis, concrete and steel plan and detail drawing, and wood frame design and drawing with CAD software.
 Emphases on roof framing, lintels and beams, and posts and columns.
 The goal is develop in students a "sense" and basic understanding of structure in building construction.
-This course also available non-credit in three modules.
-(1 hr. lect.; 6 hrs. lab. per week)
+(3 hrs. lect. per week)